feast-dev/feast/docs/getting-started/quickstart.md

     FeatureView,
     Field,
     FileSource,
+    Project,
     PushSource,
     RequestSource,
 )
 from feast.on_demand_feature_view import on_demand_feature_view
 from feast.types import Float32, Float64, Int64

+# Define a project for the feature repo
+project = Project(name="my_project", description="A project for driver statistics")

 # Define an entity for the driver.
 You can think of an entity as a primary key used to
 # fetch features.